emullaney/emullaney.github.io/index.md

 #### Speaking

+###### PyCaribbean 2017: Reach More People: SMS Data Collection with RapidPro
+This is going to be a deep dive into RapidPro's functionality and an overview of TracPro which is a dashboard add-on to RapidPro.
+This conference is coming up in February 2017.
+[PyCaribbean 2017](http://pycaribbean.com/)

 ###### RapidCon 2016: TracPro - How it Works & What It Does
 This was a technical deep dive into TracPro which is a dashboard add-on to RapidPro which we custom designed for UNICEF at Caktus.
 RapidCon is a small invite-only conference for RapidPro developers hosted by UNICEF.
 I gave this talk in November 2016 at the second annual RapidCon.